MiguelCastillo/azureContainer/README.md

 ## CLI

-When azureContainer is installed globally, several shell commands become availalbe, which we will be going over shortly; `zure-init`, `zureup`, `zuredown`, `zuredel`, and `zurels`.
+When azureContainer is installed globally, several shell commands become availalbe that we will be going over shortly; `zure-init`, `zureup`, `zuredown`, `zuredel`, and `zurels`.

 In order to run `zureup`, `zuredown`, `zuredel`, and `zurels` you must provide an account name and an access key.
-You can set those as environment variables, directory settings, and as arguments; any combination is valid.
+You can set those as arguments, directory settings (more on this in a second), and/or as environment variables; any combination is valid.

 - The order of precendence is arguments, directory settings, and envrionment variables.